 Then, the Childhood Cancer STAR Act was signed into law in June of 2018.
 The STAR Act is the most comprehensive childhood cancer bill ever signed into law.
 It addresses the four major concerns facing the pediatric cancer community: Survivorship, Treatment, Access, and Research, and will elevate and prioritize the fight against childhood cancer at the National Institute of Health (NIH).

 In the 112th Congress, McCaul’s legislation, the Creating Hope Act, was signed by the president and became law in October 2012, creating incentives for pharmaceutical companies to create new treatments for pediatric cancer patients.

 High Tech Leadership

-With many NASA employees, universities and high tech companies in the 10th District, Congressman McCaul's service on the Committee on Science and Technology provides him the ability to enhance Texas' role as a global leader in technology.
+With many NASA employees, universities, and high tech companies in the 10th District, Congressman McCaul's leadership as co-founder and co-chair of the Congressional High Tech Caucus and the Cybersecurity Caucus provides him the ability to enhance Texas' role as a global leader in technology.

 A fourth generation Texan, Congressman McCaul earned a B.A. in Business and History from Trinity University and holds a J.D. from St. Mary's University School of Law.
 In 2009 Congressman McCaul was honored with St. Mary's Distinguished Graduate award.
 He is also a graduate of the Senior Executive Fellows Program of the School of Government, Harvard University.
 Congressman McCaul is married to his wife, Linda.
-They are proud parents of five children: Caroline, Jewell, and the triplets Lauren, Michael and Avery.
+They are proud parents of five children: Caroline, Jewell, and the triplets Lauren, Michael, and Avery.